Searching for axion-like time-dependent cosmic birefringence with data from SPT-3G: Instrument and Dataset

 For the work presented here, we use data from SPT-3G's $2019$ observing season.
-Specifically, we use only the $95$ and $150$ GHz bands, as they have the highest CMB sensitivity.
+Specifically, we use only the $95$ GHz and $150$ GHz bands, as they have the highest CMB sensitivity.
 Gaps between the panels of the telescope primary mirror create diffraction sidelobes, which can couple to the sun and produce stripes in the SPT-3G maps.
-To avoid this systematic signal, we limit ourselves to data between March $22$ (sunset at the South Pole) and November $30$.
-These choices are conservative cuts motivated by an internal analysis examining the time-dependence of sun contamination in the maps.
-As part of our suite of jackknife tests (detailed in Section \ref{sec:jackknives}), we also test the remaining data for evidence of sun contamination.
+To avoid this systematic signal, we limit ourselves to data between March $22$, $2019$ (sunset at the South Pole) and November $30$, $2019$.
+These choices are conservative cuts motivated by an internal analysis examining the time dependence of sun contamination in the maps.
+As part of our suite of jackknife tests (detailed in Sec. \ref{sec:jackknives}), we also test the remaining data for evidence of sun contamination.

-SPT-3G is an ideal instrument with which to perform a search for the AC oscillation effect.
+SPT-3G is well suited to perform a search for the AC oscillation effect.
 Its location at the South Pole allows it to observe the same patch of sky regardless of the rotation of the earth.
 The combination of a long period of observation with finely sampled individual observations allows it to be sensitive to oscillation frequencies (and therefore axion masses) spanning more than three orders of magnitude.
 Finally, due to its high angular resolution, SPT can measure the CMB E-mode power with S/N $\gtrsim 1$ to small angular scales.
-In particular, SPT is sensitive to ${\sim} 16$ times as many modes as BK22 (which has an angular resolution of ${\sim} 0.5$ deg at $150$ GHz), allowing it to set tighter limits than BK22 on $g_{\phi\gamma}$ by a factor of ${\sim} 4$ (see Eqn. \ref{eqn:sensitivity-model}).
+In particular, SPT is sensitive to ${\sim} 16$ times as many modes as BK22 (which has an angular resolution of ${\sim} 0.5$ deg at $150$ GHz), allowing it to set tighter limits than BK22 on $g_{\phi\gamma}$ by a factor of ${\sim} 4$ [see Eq. (\ref{eqn:sensitivity-model})].